 Lavishly illustrated and concise history of 1940s makeup styles and cosmetics during the momentous years of the Second World War.

-As the 1930s came to a close, 1940’s women’s makeup was a huge industry, with brands such as Coty and Tangee notably becoming major rivals to cosmetic brand leaders like Max Factor, Helena Rubinstein, Maybelline, Elisabeth Arden and Dorothy Gray.
-Not even another world war was going to halt the advance of glamour.
+As the 1930’s came to a close, 1940’s women’s makeup was a huge industry, with brands such as Coty and Tangee notably becoming major rivals to cosmetic brand leaders like Max Factor, Helena Rubinstein, Maybelline, Elisabeth Arden and Dorothy Gray.
+Not even another world war was going to halt the advance of fashion in the 1940s.

 While there is a popular ‘retro pinup’ look much stylized by the likes of Dita Von Teese – it is not an accurate depiction of the 1940s look.
 Simplicity and convenience was the key as many women took to working in factories and on the farms.
 Redder than red lips made up for many a tired girl and in fact lipsticks were considered in the USA as essential for ‘the war effort’ – to keep morale up.